-- In a small saucepan, bring the heavy cream, star anise, and salt to a boil.
-Reduce to simmering, and cook for 3 minutes.
+In a small saucepan, bring the heavy cream, star anise, and salt to a boil.
+Reduce to simmer, and cook for 3 minutes.
 Remove the star anise and discard.

 Note: This also can be made with chicken livers in place of the duck livers.
 Or use this Jewish chicken liver pâté recipe (better known as chopped chicken liver).
 Here is yet another mock foie gras recipe using chicken livers.

 As a spread: Any type of pâté is delicious on toasted bread.
 You can pre-spread and arrange the toast points on a pretty platter or let your guests serve themselves.

 With eggs: Tuck it inside an omelet or serve it on the side of eggs made anyway for an unusual and delicious pairing.

 On sandwiches: Who would have thought pâté would be a natural on a sandwich or burger.
 But it works.

 With cheese and fruits: Spruce up a cheese platter with dried fruits, nuts, and cubes of formed pâté.

 Stuffed into veggies: Creamy and spreadable pâté s can be stuffed into peppers, tomatoes, pickled mushrooms, and celery.